clemsonciti/workshop-python-intro-to-hadoop/02-filedir.md

 she will call her files `NENE01729A.txt`, `NENE01812A.txt`, and so on.
 All 1520 files will go into the same directory.

-If she is in her home directory,
+If she is in the `data-shell` directory,
 Nelle can see what files she has using the command:

 ~~~ {.bash}